Opening Story

 Which type of trendline best fits this data?

-This choice is okay, but the line is a better choice these data.
-The quadratic or exponential models only fit the data slightly better than the line does.
-We typically use the simplest model possible, so we only use the quadratic and exponential models when they fit the data much better than the line does.
+The quadratic and exponential models only fit the data slightly better than the line does.
+We typically use the smallest model possible, so we only use the quadratic and exponential models when they fit the data much better than the line does.

 Writing Exponential Functions

-Because of the rules of exponents (that we reviewed in Lesson 1), exponential functions can be written a variety of different ways.
+Because of the rules of exponents, exponential functions can be written a variety of different ways.
 For example,

 $$ f(x)=2^{-x} $$